☎ +44 (0)1452 770042+44 (0)1452 770042 ✉ email@example.com

 Sound is intelligible when all its components are clearly recognisable and comprehensible (also see Intelligibility in the Glossary).
 If someone is speaking clearly into a microphone, they should sound like someone speaking clearly (they should be intelligible) in all audience positions.
 Where poor room acoustics limit the range of intelligibility (see critical distance in the section on Speaker Position), a good system properly set up should nevertheless succeed in producing sound that is intelligible for most of the audience.

-If some frequencies are predominant or lacking, the resulting sound will be unnatural (in Hi-Fi Speak, it will be "coloured").
+If some frequencies are predominant or lacking, the resulting sound will be unnatural (in Hi-Fi Speak, it will be ‘coloured’).
 For some special effects this may be desirable, but in general we don't want the singer to sound as if s/he is using a cheap megaphone, or the kick drum to sound as if someone is banging on a wooden door with a rubber hammer.
 If the singer is actually using a cheap megaphone, however, we want that to be reasonably obvious to anyone who has their eyes shut.
-Although equalisation can compensate for some instrument qualities, a budget plywood third-world guitar naturally sounds like a budget plywood third-world guitar, and there are limits to what even the best sound system in the world can do with it, especially if the pickup is a budget third-world transducer.
+Note that ‘natural’ is not necessarily the same thing as ‘pleasant’: although equalisation can compensate for some instrument qualities, a budget plywood third-world guitar naturally sounds like a budget plywood third-world guitar, and there are limits to what even the best sound system in the world can do with it, especially if the pickup is a budget third-world transducer.
 Similarly, very expensive microphones, mixer, amplifiers and speakers will make a badly-tuned undamped drum-kit sound exactly like a badly-tuned undamped drum-kit.

-We don't just want clean, clear, intelligible, natural, balanced sound in the place where the sound engineer is sitting: we want everyone to get it.
+We don't just want clean, clear, intelligible, natural, balanced sound in the place where the sound-engineer is sitting: we want everyone to get it.
 We want even coverage in as much of the audience area as possible.
 Radical changes in tone as you move through the audience area are undesirable.
-Our loudspeakers are selected for even dispersion (the sound at all frequencies is reasonably constant within the area the speakers are designed to cover), and good pattern control (sound must not spread to areas where it isn't wanted: sound reflecting from walls and ceilings interferes with evenness, causing peaks and troughs - AKA comb filtering - at different frequencies).
-Speaker position is an important factor here.

 As well as being loud enough a system needs headroom (we want at least a few decibels spare, to stay well clear of distortion).
 For that reason, it is better to have more power than you need.
 The downside of this is the cost involved: all else being equal, you need to double the system size for every 3dB of extra output.
 If you want 3dB of headroom, you need a system that is twice as powerful as one that has no headroom at all.